-Atmosphere Jim Butler, Colm Sweeney Outfitting commercial aircraft with sensors to automatically measure CO2 and other GHGs in real-time or near-real-time would be a game changer for understanding GHG fluxes.
+Outfitting commercial aircraft with sensors to automatically measure CO2 and other GHGs in real-time or near-real-time would be a game changer for understanding GHG fluxes.
 This has the potential to multiply the number of vertical profiles that would be available for analysis by a factor of 100s to1000s, would provide a uniform coverage of the U.S., and would be relatively inexpensive.
 (NOAA currently gets vertical profiles from 14 sites, but only once every two weeks at best.)
 NWS is already doing this with measurements of water vapor, which has improved weather forecasts significantly at minimal cost.
-It is also being done for GHGs on a small scale by the Europeans who have outfitted several long-range aircraft (e.g., A-330), but the instruments are large and cumbersome and provide only two vertical profiles per day at select locations.
-If NOAA can equip 10-20 Boeing 737s or Airbus A-321s with small packages, it would revolutionize the analysis of GHG fluxes and provide the capability to report on subcontinental scale emission reduction and CDR efforts.
+It is also being done for GHGs on a small scale by the Europeans who have outfitted several long-range aircraft (e.g., A-340), but the instruments are large and cumbersome and provide only two vertical profiles per day at select locations.
+If NOAA can equip 10-20 Boeing 737s or Airbus A-321s with small packages, it would revolutionize the analysis of GHG fluxes and provide the capability to report on subcontinental-scale emission reduction and CDR efforts.
 NOAA scientists are already experimenting with this approach with existing instrumentation in cooperation with an aircraft manufacturer and an airline, but a smaller package would go a long way toward making this approach more acceptable to several airlines.

 Another transformative opportunity is to use atmospheric observations to separate ecosystem influences from fossil fuel influences on subcontinental scales.
 This is necessary for supporting both emission reduction efforts and CDR.
-It requires increasing current observations of C-14 in CO_2 by about a factor of five (Basu 2019).
-C-14 is present in the atmosphere and in the biosphere, but absent in fossil fuels.
+It requires increasing current observations of 14C in CO2 by about a factor of five (Basu 2019).
+14C is present in the atmosphere and in the biosphere, but absent in fossil fuels.
 Hence, reduced fossil fuel emissions will show up in the atmospheric inventory, which in turn allows for separation of ecosystem processes from fossil fuel interference.
-Urban emissions reductions could be objectively quantified by aircraft campaigns upwind and downwind of the area, including the use of C-14, and repeated at suitable intervals, to support local emissions reduction policies.
+Urban emissions reductions could be objectively quantified by aircraft campaigns upwind and downwind of the area, including the use of 14C, and repeated at suitable intervals, to support local emissions reduction policies.
 This, too, would be relatively inexpensive and would go a long way toward determining the effectiveness of certain CDR approaches and supporting the U.S. stocktake.

-- Continue: Supporting GHG research networks, specifically aircraft programs that collect vertical profiles of greenhouse gasses in the atmosphere. - Expand / Start / Grow / Improve: Outfitting commercial aircraft with sensors to automatically measure CO2 and other GHGs in real-time or near-real-time; use atmospheric carbon-14 observations to separate ecosystem influences from fossil fuel influences on subcontinental scales
+- Continue support for GHG research networks, specifically aircraft programs that collect vertical profiles of greenhouse gasses in the atmosphere. - Expand research partnerships with commercial aircraft, including installation of sensors to automatically measure CO2 and other GHGs in real-time or near-real-time; use atmospheric 14C observations to separate ecosystem influences from fossil fuel influences on subcontinental scales.